Amazing MS PowerPoint Presentation

 Background styles:

 Use this drop-down tab to change your background page’s color, shape, graphics, style, and texture.
-If you additionally want to hide the MS PowerPoint presentation graphics while keeping the top layer shapes, you can check the “Hide Background Graphics” box right below this tab to customize the slide.
+If you want to hide the MS PowerPoint presentation graphics while keeping the top layer shapes, check the “Hide Background Graphics” box below this tab to customize the slide.

 We also encourage you to proactively explore the Format menu (for any media elements like text, shapes, graphics, pictures, charts, sound/video objects, etc.) and uncover the hidden gems that MS PowerPoint provides.
-You can do this with a right-click on your chosen element and then click on the “Format…” option in the drop-box to enter a new world of customized settings.
-You can use this to add shadows to your text, make it pop with a background glow, change the texture of your background page, change the spacing between text objects, give it a 3D look, and a whole lot more.
+You can do this by right-clicking on your chosen element and then clicking on the “Format…” option in the drop-box to enter a new world of customized settings.
+You can use this to add shadows to your text, make it pop with a background glow, change the texture of your background page, change the spacing between text objects, give it a 3D look, and much more.

 -